 Install the app from the Slack App Directory

-If you don’t have a Google Drive file to share in Slack right now, you can still connect the app and share something later.
-Here's how:
+If you haven’t got a Google Drive file to share in Slack right now, you can still connect the app and share something later.
+Here’s how:

 - Visit the Google Drive page in Slack’s App Directory.

 - Click Install.

 Once you’re ready to share a file, choose from one of these options: